BitcoinDesign/Guide/guide.md

 ## A community effort

-We based this guide on the same philosophy of decentralization that bitcoin is built on.
+We based this guide on the same philosophy of decentralization that Bitcoin is built on.
 This means that no single person, company, or government has control over the guide.
 Instead, it is maintained by an open and informal community of designers and design enthusiasts.
 Everyone is welcome to contribute.

 ---